unification-com/wrkoracle/README.md

 5. `Block.Header.LastCommitHash` - commit from validators from the last block
 6. `Block.Header.ConsensusHash` - consensus params for current block
 7. `Block.Header.NextValidatorsHash` - validators for the next block
+8. `Block.Header.EvidenceHash` - evidence included in the block

 By default during initialisation, WRKOracle maps the following hashes: